-It’s happened to all of us, at least in our dreams: a lottery win, a big inheritance, a streak of luck at the gaming tables, paying $7 for a $75,000 Renoir at a yard sale.
+It’s happened to all of us, at least in our dreams: a lottery win, a big inheritance, a streak of luck at the gaming tables.

-Even if the amount is more modest, sooner or later some unexpected money is likely to fall in your lap.
+Even if the amount is more modest, sooner or later some unexpected money is likely to fall into your lap.
 Manage it properly, and it can improve your quality of life.
 Mess it up, and it could ruin your life.

 But whether it’s millions or just a $3,000 tax refund, here’s how to get the most out of unexpected money.

 Don’t do anything at first: no shopping sprees, no donations to charity, no lending money to friends and family.
 Don’t even tell anyone.
-The last thing you want to do is risk wasting your windfall by acting on impulse, or encouraging friends and distant family to volunteer their assistance or hold their hands out.
+The last thing you want to do is risk wasting your windfall by acting on impulse or by encouraging friends and distant family to volunteer their assistance or hold their hands out.

 The greater the sum, the longer you should take to assess your financial situation and identify some short- and long-term goals.
 If the amount is significant, a month isn’t too much.
-It’s not going anywhere.
+After all, the money is not going anywhere.

 2. Pay off high-interest debt

 Once the planning stage is over, the first step should be obvious.
 If you have debt, especially the high-interest kind, pay it off.
-Using a $5,000 bonus to eliminate a $5,000 credit card balance with a 24 percent interest rate is the same thing as earning 24 percent interest risk-free and tax-free — something virtually impossible to do elsewhere.
+Using a $5,000 bonus to eliminate a $5,000 credit card balance with a 24% interest rate is the same thing as earning 24% interest, risk-free and tax-free — something difficult to do elsewhere.

-There are instances in which paying paying down debt makes less sense.
-For example, if you’re paying 3 percent on a mortgage and can earn 10 percent in the stock market or elsewhere, you’ll obviously come out ahead by leaving your debt intact.
+There are instances in which paying down debt makes less sense.
+For example, if you’re paying 3% on a mortgage and can earn 10% in the stock market or elsewhere, you’ll obviously come out ahead by leaving your debt intact.
 But in general, paying interest is bad, and reducing your debt is the best thing you can do with any extra money, windfall or otherwise.

 3. Put some aside for emergencies